Chase Geiser On The Race For Congress In GA-10 With Mike Collins | OAP #49

 And if you don't have partisan elections, I encourage you.

-Hey, look at this middle block here.
+Hey, look at this little block here.

-There's like three good-looking people in Congress.
+There's like three good looking people in Congress.

-Rand Paul, Mitch McConnell, and Nancy Pelosi.
+Rand Paul, McConnell, and Nancy Pelosi, like everybody else.

 Are you on the team of big government?